 Tinnitus is very common in acoustic neuroma, is usually unilateral and confined to the affected ear.
 Looking at things the other way, if you have tinnitus, it is very very unlikely that you have an acoustic neuroma, because these tumors are far rarer than other mechanisms of ear damage.

 In spite of the usual origin of acoustics in the inferior vestibular nerve (Komatsuzaki and Tsunoda, 2001; Krais et al, 2007), vertigo (spinning) prior to surgery is not common, occurring in only about 20 percent of persons with acoustic neuroma.
 As the inferior vestibular nerve innervates the posterior semicircular canal and saccule, one might expect VEMP's, which test saccule function, to be uniformly abnormal in acoustic neuroma's, and in fact they are quite sensitive.
-Similarly, one might expect ipsilateral BPPV to be rare.
+Similarly, one might expect ipsilateral BPPV to be rare in acoustics.
 This question has not been addressed.
 One might also expect abnormalities in OAE's as auditory efferents enter the cochlear area via the inferior division of the nerve.
 Again, this question has not been addressed.

-Vertigo is more common with smaller tumors.
 Unsteadiness is much more prevalent than vertigo, and approximately 70 percent of patients with large tumors have this symptom.
 Cerebellar symptoms (i.e. poor coordination of the arms) are unusual.